TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

              - **NEW** : Requires the record to be new if Part2 is "true" and reversed if Part2 is "false".

-         - **HIDE\_L10N\_SIBLINGS** : (FlexForms only) This evaluates based on
-           whether the field is a value for the default language or an alternative language.
-Works only for <langChildren>=1, otherwise it has no effect.

-           - Part 1: Keywords: "except\_admin" = will still show field to admin
-             users

          - **HIDE\_FOR\_NON\_ADMINS:** This will hide the field for all non-admin users while admins can see it.
 Useful for FlexForm container fields